 I have such a delicious dinner recipe for you today that requires so little hands on time.
 Marinating meat and baking it before dinner may take a little bit of planning, but it is so worth it.
-With this Turkey Tenderloin recipe we are using a really simple marinade with ingredients you probably already have on hand.
+With this turkey tenderloin recipe we are using a really simple marinade with ingredients you probably already have on hand.

 What we are left with after baking is a melt in your mouth turkey tenderloin that is full of smokey flavor with the smallest hints of sweet and spice.
 This is a light and healthy low carb dinner that you will come back to over and over.